Julio Nakpil

 Julio Nakpil y García (22 May 1867 – 2 November 1960) was a Filipino musician, composer and a General during the Philippine Revolution against Spain.
 He was a member of the Katipunan, a secret society turned revolutionary government which was formed to overthrow the Spanish government in the Philippines.
 His Katipunan adoptive name was J. Giliw or simply Giliw.
-He was commissioned by Andres Bonifacio, President of the Revolutionary Government, to compose a hymn which was intended to become the National Anthem of the Tagalog Republic.
+He was commissioned by Andres Bonifacio, President of the Insurgent Tagalog Republic, to compose a hymn which was intended to become the National Anthem of the Tagalog Republic.
 That hymn was entitled "Marangal na Dalit ng Katagalugan".
 Thus, to some, he is remembered as the composer of the first national anthem of the Philippines.
-He is also a known critic of Emilio Aguinaldo.
+He is also a known huge critic of Emilio Aguinaldo.

 Early life

 Julio Nakpil was born on May 22, 1867, as one of the twelve children of a well-off family in Quiapo district of Manila.
 His parents withdrew him from formal schooling after two years and had him look over the family stable.
 Julio educated himself at home and eventually learned how to play the piano as customary among the affluent families during that period.

 During the outbreak of the Philippine Revolution in August 1896, Julio was appointed as General by the Katipunan Government and was the commander of the revolutionary forces in the northern Philippines under Andrés Bonifacio.

 Many of Julio's compositions during this time were inspired directly by the Revolution.
 Julio composed "Marangal na Dalit ng Katagalugan" which was intended by Bonifacio to become the national anthem of the Philippines but was ultimately replaced for Lupang Hinirang composed by Julián Felipe.
 After execution of the Bonifacio brothers, Nakpil claimed to have received threats on his own life as well as that of General Antonio Luna, the which latter ending up being assassinated.